 And that our trip overlaps with that of U.S. president Donald Trump – we arrive in Agra the same day as him; are in New Delhi as he delivers his speech – cannot be ignored either.
 Streets blocked around the train station in Agra.
 Crowds gather to catch a glimpse.
 His image is unavoidable.

-And that Trump’s speech in Ahmedabad would address the comparatively minor threat of “Islamic terrorism” – which coincides with the violence against Muslim communities in Delhi, something he was, unsurprisingly, silent about throughout his trip – sounds not unlike the fear-mongering and anti-Islamic sentiment that has defined much of his tenure in the United States, and certainly helps illustrate his warm relationship with India’s PM Modi.
+Trump’s speech in Ahmedabad, to address the comparatively minor threat of “Islamic terrorism” – which coincides with the violence against Muslim communities in Delhi, something he was, unsurprisingly, silent about throughout his trip – sounds not unlike the fear-mongering and anti-Islamic sentiment that has defined much of his tenure in the United States, and certainly helps illustrate his warm relationship with India’s PM Modi.

 Briefly: Prime Minister Modi has drawn criticism for his anti-Muslim rhetoric, and has been accused of trying to create a Hindu nationalist state.
 Much of the rioting comes as a response to the government’s Citizenship Amendment Act (CAA), which was passed in December 2019 and creates a path to Indian citizenship for undocumented immigrants of Hindu, Sikh, Buddhist, Christian, Jain and Parsi backgrounds… though not Muslim.
 There were protests against the CAA, and the recent spate of violence is considered to be a nationalistic response to those protests, exacerbating tensions have existed for decades, bringing what had been a simmer once again to a boil.